Stone Stomper Review 2026

 Quick Summary: Stone Stomper

 The Stone Stomper is a horizontal trapeze-style mesh system that stretches between the tow vehicle and caravan drawbar, creating a physical barrier that catches stones thrown up by the tow vehicle's rear wheels before they can hit the caravan.
-It offers the most comprehensive mid-span protection of any product on the market.
+It offers the most comprehensive mid-span protection of any product on the market and has a strong following among serious long-distance tourers.

 Key Specifications